AdvancedResearchComputing/examples/openfoam/README.md

-OpenFOAM 12
+OpenFOAM

-This is a simple incompressible Fluid example provided with the installation.
-The necessary data is copied and the blockMeshDict and decomposeParDict files for parallelization are provided here.
-This example is designed to run with 4 processes in parallel; thus the job requests 4 CPU processors (aka “cores” or “chips”).

-Alternatively, this example can be run in an interactive job.
+Multiple versions of OpenFOAM are available on ARC clusters.

+The examples here are provided with the installation.
+Different versions have different working environments and input definitions.
+The parallelization and mesh-blocking setup for OpenFOAM must be well designed according to the specific version requirements.

+OpenFOAM has a unique way of setting up the working environment.
+Upon loading the module, $FOAM_BASH is defined and must be sourced.
+Please see OpenFOAM documentation for proper configuration.

+As a numerical integration ("simulation") software, the most efficent way to use this software is in batch mode.
+Alternatively, jobs can be run in interactively.
 See the attached documentation `desktop.pdf` for running this example with the Desktop App on the owl cluster.